simon-an/ngx-state-gazpacho/exercise-1.md

 </details>

+## 1.7 Create Spinner

 No Safes are loaded yet.
 So lets add a Spinner.

-## 1.7 Create Spinner

-add to userhome.component.html
+Add to userhome.component.html

 ```html
 <mat-spinner *ngIf="pending$| async"></mat-spinner>